Download & Other Tools

 7. Lewis, K., & Burd-Sharps, S. (2014).
 A portrait of California 2014-2015: California Human Development Report.
 Measure of America.
 Retrieved from: http://www.measureofamerica.org/california2014-15

 - How Children Are Faring

-According to 2011 estimates, about 50% of California children ages 0-17 live with one or more foreign-born parents.
+According to 2014 estimates, 49% of California children ages 0-17 live with one or more foreign-born parents.
 This percentage has been relatively steady since 2007, though figures vary widely among California counties.
-For example, an estimated 63% of children in Santa Clara County had foreign-born parents, compared to 11% in Nevada County in 2009-11 (among counties with 20,000 residents or more).
+For example, an estimated 63% of children in Santa Clara County had foreign-born parents, compared to 7% in Amador County in 2009-2013.

 - Policy Implications

 Children of immigrants are more likely to be low-income than children of native-born parents (1).
 Immigrant children, particularly those in low-income households, often confront hardships in accessing health care, safety-net public benefits, and quality education (2, 3, 4).
 In 2013, California passed immigration reform to target these disparities in immigrant families, supporting better outcomes for children (5).
 California offers some benefits to undocumented immigrant children that would not be available under federal law, including Medi-Cal, post-secondary financial aid, and domestic worker protections for their parents (5, 6).
 However, enforcement of other immigration regulations can have a negative effect on children.
 For example, the deportation of a parent or legal caregiver can cause family instability and economic hardship, and can exacerbate mental health problems (7, 8).
 New considerations of parental rights will ensure the unnecessary disruption of those rights and encourage parental stability for children (9).
 Additionally, the federal Deferred Action for Childhood Arrivals (DACA) program has been viewed as important temporary relief from deportation, expanding the socioeconomic mobility and trajectories for these DACA-eligible youth (10).